slatedocs/slate/source/index.html.md

 }
 ```

-This request allows you to retreive the workflow information for a given record.
+This request allows you to retrieve the workflow information for a given record.

 ### GET /object/{intelex_object}({id})/Workflow

-### URL Parameters
+#### URL Parameters

 Parameter | Description
 --------- | -----------